21 Rustic Bedroom Decor Ideas That Tell Your Story

 Display Treasures on Live Edge Wood Shelves

-17. Infuse Warmth with a Bedroom Fireplace
+17. Kindle Coziness with a Bedroom Fireplace

 Staggered live edge wood shelves displaying plants, books, and photos on a wall in a cozy rustic bedroom.